Guide to Full Practice Authority for Nurse Practitioners

 What Is a Typical Nurse Practitioner Salary?

 If worries about job security weigh on your mind, rest assured knowing that the employment outlook is promising.
 Employment for this role is projected to grow 45% in the next decade, which is significantly faster than the average across all occupations.
-About 29,200 new job opportunities are expected to open up each year.
+About 118,600 additional NPs are expected to join the workforce in that time.

 Full Practice Authority for NPs: FAQs